Diamondbacks vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (7-2) for his 19th start of the season.
+- Charlie Morton (10-6) will take the mound for the Braves, his 19th start of the season.

 |Opponent